Designations Congruent with Things: Chapter 12

 “How surprisingly discerning of it.”

-“You—realize that this could get—a little out of control, right?”
+“You—realize that could get—a little out of control, right?”
 Newton sounds like he might fall asleep if Hermann can avoid aggravating him in any way.

 Hermann, fighting down a sympathetic spike of adrenaline, says, “Newton.”